 Reason for Declining – There would be little benefit to me with joining this organisation and would be a sideways move.

-I applied through a recruiter and the process took 2+ weeks - interviewed at Salesforce.com in March 2010.
+I applied through a recruiter and the process took 2 months - interviewed at Salesforce.com.

 Interviews for Top Jobs at Salesforce.com